The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 In the Smokys, hikers must register and pay a camping fee and stay only at designated campgrounds and shelters, where tents aren’t allowed.
 Thru hikers are waived from declaring their exact itinerary but must surrender shelter spots to registered campers, whereupon they are allowed to pitch a tent.
 The definition of thru-hiker, according to the park, is anyone who is hiking the 70.5 trail miles through the park as well as 50 miles on either side.

 The six miles to the next shelter (including a summit of good, ol’ Rocky Top) were tough going.
-Rough, rocky, rooty and steep, with lots of PUDs (pointless ups and downs), I wrote that night, thankfully oblivious to how much rockier, rootier and steeper the AT would later become.
+Rough, rocky, rooty and steep, with lots of PUDs (pointless ups and downs), I wrote that night, oblivious to just how much rockier, rootier and steeper the AT would later become.

 But I enjoyed the camaraderie that night at Derrick Knob Shelter.
 I met two unusual hikers, Optimistic Dreamer and Babychicken (whom I referred to as “Optimistic Chicken”).
 O.D. was a quiet, almost grim guy in his 40s who had SOBO thru-hiked the AT in 2015, summiting Springer Mountain on New Year’s Eve, then turned around for a 2016 NOBO “yo-yo.”
 He began his long trek after the death of his baby son, father and two brothers in short succession; far up the trail, I would read more than a few of his anguished shelter logbook entries—”Why me?”—from his SOBO journey.

 Babychicken was his tough, bookish companion, who had decided to hike the trail after her husband abruptly left her.
 She co-owned an unusual company, Novel Adventures, which arranged travel for mostly middle-aged women to experience their favorite books, especially Diana Gabaldon’s Scottish “Outlander” series.
 I talked endlessly about books to Babychicken and marveled at the pair’s fancy (for hikers) meals, including summer sausage fried in butter and honey.
-As different as they seemed, by mile 189.3, they were tightly twined partners, and I would see them again up the trail.
+As different as they seemed, by mile 189.3, they were tightly entwined partners, and I would see them again up the trail.

 Though I give him credit for honesty, I was less fond of another older guy bedding down for the night.